kitodo/kitodo-presentation/dlf/lib/ApacheSolr/README.txt

-Apache Solr for Goobi.Presentation
+Apache Solr for Kitodo.Presentation
 ==================================

 This is just a pre-configured version of Apache Solr.
-Some files have to be patched in order to add some configuration and security constraints for up to 15 different Lucene cores to be used by Goobi.Presentation.
+Some files have to be patched in order to add some configuration and security constraints for up to 15 different Lucene cores to be used by Kitodo.Presentation.
 If you need more cores, you have to add more security constraints by yourself.
 Additionally there are ready-to-use configuration files for the Apache Solr application in the conf/ directoy.